 The International Ergonomics Association (IEA) is the international federation of ergonomics and human factors societies from around the world.
-It is constituted as a non-profit international organisation and was founded in Zurich (Switzerland) pursuant to article 60 et seq of the Swiss Civil Code.
-Currently IEA is officially registered in the municipality of Thônex, Canton of Geneva, Switzerland.
+It is constituted as a non-profit international organisation registered in the municipality of Thônex, Geneva, Switzerland, pursuant to article 60 et seq of the Swiss Civil Code.

 Structure of The IEA

-The governing body of the IEA is the Council, which consists of representatives of the Federated Societies and elected Officers.
-The Council makes all major decisions concerning the IEA, including rule changes, general policy, activities, admissions, election of officers and budget.
+The governing body of the IEA is the Council, which consists of representatives of the Federated Societies and the elected Officers.
+The Council makes all major decisions concerning the IEA, including bylaw changes, general policy, admissions, election of officers, choice of venue for IEA Council meetings and congresses and the budget.
 The Council admits all new members of the IEA in any category and may terminate membership.
-The Affiliated Societies and network representatives can attend the Council meetings as observers.
+Representatives of the Affiliated Societies and networks may attend the Council meetings as observers.